Frequently Asked Questions and Answers from our users:

 The tattoo is not a cap, shoes or pants that you see someone wearing and you want it too.
 Find the tattoo artist that fits the quality and style you are looking for, pay the corresponding advance for their services, talk with him / her about your tastes, your children, favorite colors and shapes, themes, etc. and he / she will be in charge of creating a unique design for you.
-Otherwise you run the risk of bringing on your skin a tattoo that did not reach the quality of the photo you saw, in addition to that you will have on your skin the story of someone else, someone else’s children and someone else’s likes.
+Otherwise you run the risk of bringing on your skin a tattoo that did not reach the quality of the photo you saw, in addition to that you will have on your skin the story of someone else, someone else's children and the likes of someone else.

 ✅❓Why does it not hurt to get a tattoo where it hurts others?